weicaivi/cpp_notes/lecture5.md

 };

-// Version 3: Cache-line padding (avoid false sharing) class DistributedCounter3 {
+// Version 3: Cache-line padding (avoid false sharing)
+// Same idea as Version 2: multiple buckets, each with its own mutex
+// New addition: Each bucket is aligned to and thu occupies a full cache line (usually 64 bytes)
+// Avoids cache-coherence bottlenecks, better scaling under high concurrency class DistributedCounter3 {
     struct alignas(64) Bucket {  // Align to cache line
         std::shared_mutex mtx;
         size_t count = 0;
         char padding[64 - sizeof(mtx) - sizeof(count)];  // Prevent false sharing
-    };
+        // char padding[...] ensures that each Bucket occupies exactly one cache line
+        // Calculates how many bytes remain in the cache line after mtx and count
+        // Fills the remainder with a dummy char array (padding) };

     static constexpr size_t BUCKET_COUNT = 128;